JudeWells/plixer/README.md

 ### Combined Model

 The combined Poc2Smiles model connects the Poc2Mol and Vox2Smiles models in an end-to-end fashion.
 It takes protein voxels as input, generates ligand voxels using Poc2Mol, and then generates SMILES strings using Vox2Smiles.

-## Data Pipeline

-1. **Protein-Ligand Complexes**: The input data consists of protein-ligand complexes in PDB and MOL2 formats.
-2. **Voxelization**: The proteins and ligands are voxelized using a unified voxelization module.
-3. **SMILES Tokenization**: The SMILES strings are tokenized using a pre-trained tokenizer.
-4. **Training**: The model is trained to generate SMILES strings from protein voxels. ity between generated molecules and reference molecules.

 ## License